-Continued misbehaviour or a serious, isolated incident will result in the child being removed from the classroom environment to work in isolation.
+Continued misbehaviour will result in the child being removed from the classroom environment to work in isolation.
 If the child is removed near the end of a session they will be expected to remain in isolation for the next session for a reasonable length of time.
 The child's return to class will be decided based on their readiness to return to learning with their peers.

 The child will be removed to an area as decided by the Headteacher or Senior Teacher in their absence.
-A member of staff can escort the child to the Headteacher, if there is not a member of staff available to do this a request can be made for assistance using the two-way radio or sending a red card to the office.
+A member of staff can escort the child to the Headteacher, if there is not a member of staff available to do this then another child can be sent to the Headteacher with a red card to remove the child.

-Once out of class the child will continue with their work and reflect by completing a Think Sheet when calm enough to do so.
+Once out of class the child will continue with their work and complete a Think Sheet.
 If the time out occurs over a break-time the child may have a supervised break at an alternative time to the other children.